projectbarbel/barbelhisto-core/README.md

 - bi-temporal (auditing-proof) data storage based on blazing fast [cqengine](https://github.com/npgall/cqengine) collections
 - small easy-to-use API (as simple as bi-temporal data storage can get)
-- backed by transactional, high performance colections
+- backed by transactional, high performance collections
 - works out of the box with default implementation and configuration
 - manage different time zones of client and server
 - persistence support for heap, off-heap, disk storage and custom data stores